Miffyli/ToriLLE/README.md

 - box (Toribash user) for comments during inception of this project

 ## License
 Code original to ToriLLE is licensed under GNU GPL 3.0.
 Toribash is property of Nabistudios.
-Toribash binary in PyPi package is shared with the permission of main developer "hampa".
+Toribash binary in PyPI package is shared with the permission of main developer "hampa".